 7. Data Subject Rights

 Data subjects have specific rights regarding their personal data like access, correction, deletion, objection etc (see Art 15 – 22 GDPR).
 As controller you are responsible to ensure that data subject request exercising these rights can be fulfilled in due time and in compliance with the applicable data protection provisions.

 With respect to Art 22 GDPR, the Adverity Platform does not currently allow for automated individual decision-making processes within the Platform.
 Should the Adverity Platform enable such features in the future we will notify you accordingly.

 8. Personal data warning & connected services

-As customer you are responsible to only use such services that are compliant with data protection laws.
+As a customer you are responsible to only use such services that are compliant with data protection laws.
 When connecting custom databases or third party services with generic APIs, special caution is necessary to only process such personal data that has been obtained lawfully and for the intended purpose.